PavanRangani/docs/docs/prd/users/users.md

 ### UX Rule

 - This action is available only for `Pending Uses`.
 On click of this action user is activated.
-- Show toast message of success on action of `Accept`.
 - Show confirmation message on click of accept.

 ### UI Rule